nikbearbrown/CognitiveType/README.md

 ## Assessing the Cognitive Properties of Text

-Assessing the cognitive properties of text involves a variety of established techniques, each designed to measure how textual characteristics influence comprehension, recall, and engagement.
+Assessing the cognitive properties of text involves a variety of established techniques (Krafka K, et al., 2016), each designed to measure how textual characteristics influence comprehension, recall, and engagement.
 These techniques include:

 - **Eye Tracking:** Measures where and for how long a reader looks at different parts of a text, providing insights into reading patterns, comprehension difficulties, and interests.
 - **Reading Speed Tests:** Evaluate how quickly text can be read while maintaining comprehension.
 This can help in understanding the legibility and readability of different fonts or layouts.